 All my children love playing with ice, there is something about it being cold and slippy that really appeals to them.
 There are endless different ways to explore ice and melting, here are some of my favourites.
+These all make great winter science experiments.

 Firstly, how about trying a super simple melting activity to learn about changes of state.